alan-turing-institute/profet/README.md

 ## Usage

 This package can be used to retrieve the available protein structure from any Uniprot ID.
+It can also be used to automatically delete signal peptides off the structure.

 ### Python API Usage